rameeztariq/gists/README.md

-Replace the authentication to run the application
+Replace the authentication token to run the application